 Electrification and lowering the carbon intensity of fuels in the heavy duty sector (mid sized and heavy duty trucks and busses).
 This also includes the charging infrastructure to support the electrification of medium-to-heavy duty vehicles.

-Reduction of vehicle miles traveled through the creation and utilization of multi-model transportation options, such as transit, micro-transit, passenger rail, biking, walking, car and ridesharing etc. This includes the enabling environment – and infrastructure – to support it, which requires compact community settlements.
+Reduction of vehicle miles traveled through the creation and utilization of multi-model transportation options, such as transit, micro-transit, rural ride-hailing, passenger rail, biking, walking, car and ridesharing etc. This includes the enabling environment – and infrastructure – to support it, which requires compact community settlements.
+More research is required to quantify, measure and better reflect the greenhouse gas emissions benefits of “transportation demand management” strategies but their value is clear, particularly as it relates to accessing employment and improved health and equity outcomes.

 The transformation of our current transportation system will evolve over time and the process will be iterative, but it must happen swiftly to achieve Vermont’s required greenhouse gas emissions reductions.
 This will also rely on continuing to better understand the realities facing Vermonters and, through that enhanced understanding, develop better public engagement strategies, programs and policies to reflect their diverse needs and interests.
-Success will also be incumbent upon helping Vermonters avoid prolonged reliance on fossil fuels.
+Success will also be incumbent upon helping Vermonters avoid prolonged reliance on fossil fuels, either through vehicle electrification or by creating new efficient models for rural transit.
 That means the vehicle point of sale, purchase or lease is a critical moment.
 Policies, programs and public engagement approaches should be designed to help people, communities and businesses avoid locking into high-emitting fossil fueled vehicles that will be on the road for a decade or more.

 The partnership and participation of all Vermonters in this transformation is essential.
 We have a strong foundation today upon which to build to ensure we leave no one behind as we work towards the necessary reductions in greenhouse gas emissions; improve access to multi-modal transportation options; and leverage advances in technology in cost-effective, equitable ways.